-Georgia Department of Community Health December 21, 2018 Page 2
+Georgia Department of Community Health January 29, 2020 Page 2

-This is to certify that the independent consulting actuary is a member of the American Academy of Actuaries and has experience in performing valuations for public retirement systems, that the valuations were prepared in accordance with principles of practice prescribed by the Actuarial Standards Board, and that the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the medical plans and on actuarial assumptions that are internally consistent and reasonably based on the actual experience of each plan.
+We are members of the American Academy of Actuaries and meet the Qualification Standards to render the actuarial opinion contained herein.
+We are available to answer any questions on the material contained in this report or to provide explanations or further details as may be appropriate.
+The valuations were prepared in accordance with principles of practice prescribed by the Actuarial Standards Board, and the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the medical plans and on actuarial assumptions that are internally consistent and reasonably based on the actual experience of each plan and are expected to reasonably estimate future experience of the plan.